Drizzle Next Guide

 - app

-- (admin) - route group for the drizzle admin engine
+- (admin) - route group for admin dashboard and scaffolding

-- (auth) - route group for signin and signout feature
+- (auth) - route group for login and logout feature

 - (private) - route group requiring logged in user